I’ve been doing some thinking this morning.

-- I wonder why thousands of accountants pay, to use the exact same newsletter as their competitors… then complain because their look-alike firms attract fee sensitive client enquiries.
+- I wonder why thousands of accountants pay, to use the exact same newsletter and marketing materials as their competitors… then complain because their look-alike firms attract fee sensitive client enquiries.

 - I wonder why marketing professionals join networking groups, desperately looking for leads, when they’re supposed to know how to attract the very best clients.